sgtlambda/fieldwork/README.md

 Setting up a web form can be a pain and often forces you to keep track of seperate definitions for the browser and for the server.
 Jannieforms takes an object-oriented approach towards building forms and will make your life a lot easier by dealing with all the trivial tasks of markup generation, validation and whatnot.

- - Define a form once and jannieforms will automatically set up clientside and serverside validation
+ - Define entires form using just PHP.
+No manual HTML or javascript coding involved
+ - Sanitizes and validates twice, client-side for convenience, server-side for security
  - Can be used as a WordPress plugin

 ###Getting started